Master in Design for Distributed Innovation

 A new way to approach design

-Our Master in Distributed Design for Innovation is a hybrid learning experience with remote and in-person content that you can take from different FabLabs around the world so that you can impact locally in your society while connecting to a global community of change-makers.
+Our Master in Design for Distributed Innovation is a hybrid learning experience with remote and in-person content that you can take from different FabLabs around the world so that you can impact locally in your society while connecting to a global community of change-makers.

 Students profile